-- If you’ve had an injury that makes it difficult to bear weight on your back, backpack wheels are your new best friend.
+5. If you’ve had an injury that makes it difficult to bear weight on your back, a backpack on wheels is your new best friend.

 A Rucksack with Wheels – The Cons

-- Cool factor.
+4. Cool factor.
 “Are rolling backpacks for adults?”
 “Oh here comes grandma/grandpa!”
 Yes, your mates will definitely take the piss – but do you care?
-When you arrive at your hostel with a dry back whilst your mates are dripping in sweat – they’ll be the jealous ones!
+When you arrive at your hostel with a dry back whilst your mates are dripping with sweat – they’ll be the jealous ones!

 If you think you may be more suited to a traditional backpack, check out our Readers Poll of the best backpacks for travelling.
 And if you’ve already bagged that bag – why not head over to our 5-step packing guide here!